 - Liberia, Daniel Oduber Quiros International, LIR: Liberia's international airport is close to the beaches of the Pacific Coast and the Nicoya Peninsula, which makes it a convenient starting point for a Costa Rica beach vacation.
 The traffic into this airport increased to such a degree that a new terminal opened in 2012.
 It's served by many airlines, including American, Delta, JetBlue, United, and Avianca.

 - Guatemala City, La Aurora International, GUA: La Aurora is just four miles from Guatemala City's downtown area and 16 miles from Antigua.
 It was renovated and expanded in 2008.
-Airlines that fly into La Aurora include Avianca, American, Delta, and United.
+Airlines that fly into La Aurora, Guatemala include Avianca, American, Delta, and United.

-- Tegucigalpa, Toncontin International, TGU: Toncontin International Airport is infamous for its white-knuckle landings.
+- Tegucigalpa, Toncontin International, TGU: Toncontin International Airport, in Honduras, is infamous for its white-knuckle landings.
 The airport is in the mountains and has one of the shortest runways in the world.
-What that means: a lightning fast descent followed by a sharp turn toward the runway.
+What that means: a lightning-fast descent followed by a sharp turn toward the runway.
 And it's often windy, which ups the scary landing ante.
 The History Channel's show "Most Extreme Airports" called it the second most dangerous in the world.
 It's small, but it's famous.
 Avianca, American, Delta, and United regularly attempt these landings.

-- Managua, Augusto C. Sandino International, MGA: Name changed from Managua International in 2007 in honor of the Sandinista regime.
+- Managua, Augusto C. Sandino International, MGA: The airports' name changed from Managua International in 2007 in honor of the Sandinista regime.
 Its last expansion was completed in 2006.
 Managua's location is convenient to Nicaragua's Pacific Coast beaches.
 Avianca, American, Delta, Spirit, and United serve the airport.

 - Panama City, Tocumen International, PTY: Tocumen International Airport is the largest airport in Central America as of 2017 and is a regional hub for flights to the Caribbean and across the Americas.
 It's also the home of Copa Airlines, Panama's national airline.
 It's served by a long list of airlines and includes Avianca, American, Delta, Spirit, and United, along with several Europe-based airlines.